New unemployment claims down 21% as NJ applies for $300 federal subsidy

 The state won't match it with $100 a week in additional funds, with Gov. Phil Murphy saying the state cannot afford to do so.
 Most states participating in the plan have opted for the $300 level, officials said.

 FPUC provided the biggest pot of money to the unemployed in the state since the crisis began.
-Over its course from April 4 through July 25, it put $8.4 billion into the pockets of unemployed New Jerseyans, compared with about $4.4 billion from regular unemployment payments.
+From April 4 through July 25, it put $8.4 billion into the pockets of unemployed New Jerseyans, compared with about $4.4 billion from regular unemployment payments.

 “While we will take whatever steps are necessary to get as much federal assistance to unemployed New Jersey workers as possible, the FEMA program provides half the benefit and only to a fraction of unemployed individuals and families struggling under the weight of this continuing pandemic,” Asaro-Angelo said.
 “It will end as soon as the funding runs out in a few weeks, it excludes people whose unemployment is not a direct result of COVID and it requires a separate application process that has not even been created yet.”